Kevin Brobbey: Northampton Town

 On 8 March 2018, Brobbey joined EFL League One side Northampton Town on a deal until the end of the season.

 Brobbey scored the equaliser in his debut against Bristol Rovers on 10 March 2018.
 However, he soon lost his first team place after suffering a back injury and was sidelined for the rest of the season.
 He was released by Northampton at the end of the 2017–18 season, following their relegation.

 International career

-Though born in Eindhoven, Netherlands, Brobbey expressed desire to play for Ghana, as his parents are Ghanaian.
+Though born in Eindhoven, Netherlands, Brobbey expressed a desire to play for Ghana, as his parents are Ghanaian.
 He previously represented Netherlands U18 and Netherlands U19.